-Chandlee and Sons Construction Company began the two-week tenant finish project for THE CUP CAKE PEOPLE on Monday, April 8, 2013.
+Chandlee Construction Company began the two-week tenant finish project for THE CUP CAKE PEOPLE on Monday, April 8, 2013.
 This 2,500 square foot commercial build-out project was referred to Seth Chandlee and his partner and father, Jim Chandlee, by LaVista and Associates.
 The scope of the project was to finish the features of the interior of the blank space to accommodate a retail area with glass display for the huge variety of cupcakes the owners will sell.
 It also included designing and building-out the latest commercial kitchen with all the necessary equipment for baking. …lots and lots of cupcakes.

 Jim and Seth met the challenge to accommodate the needs of the bakery facility by constructing a state-of-the-art commercial kitchen as well as giving the owners a trendy, inviting retail space with lots and lots of display features.
 They also surprised the owners by finishing the project in half the time originally scheduled.